hyva-themes/magento2-hyva-admin/docs/api-reference/grid-xml-reference/navigation/exports/index.md

 Each export is identified by its type.
 Three types are available out of the box (csv, xml and xlsx).

-Further information about implementing custom export types can be found in the PHP API reference under **Grid AbstractExportType**.
+Further information about implementing custom export types can be found in the PHP API reference under [Grid AbstractExportType](../../../php-classes-and-interfaces/grid-abstractexporttype.md).

 ## Attributes